zenml-io/zenml/docs/book/user-guide/cloud-guide/aws-guide.md

 ## Cleanup

 Delete any AWS resources you no longer use to avoid additional charges.
+You'll want to delete the

 ## Conclusion